 After UE registered and perform authentication with the network, UE applies for the PKPKG from the trusted Serving network in the NAS SMC complete message.
 This would lead to UE unprotected before registration and getting the first PKPKG.

 The interface between gNB and PKG is a private interface in network domain.

-UE should support one ID based algorithm same with the PKG.
+UE should support one ID based algorithm same with the ’KG.